These are the best Amazon Prime home deals: Save on mattresses, vacuums, smart devices

 Prices were accurate at the time this article was published but may change over time.

-This article originally appeared on Reviewed: Prime Day home deals before Black Friday: Mattresses, vacuums, more
+This article originally appeared on Reviewed: 60+ Prime Day Home Deals to Grab Before They’re Gone